 The HMS Hermes I was sunk along with HMAS Vampire, HMS Hollyhock and the RFA Athelstane.
 The attack went down in history as one of the most accurate bombings of a ship ever seen as she was caught without fighter escort by some eighty Japanese aircraft, the majority of which scored hits on the ship.
 She now lies port side down in 53m of water off shore from Batticoloa.
 As such, she is genuinely one of a kind, so few aircraft carriers have ever sunk in such shallow water that this fact alone makes her an incredibly unusual wreck.

 A certification of Normoxic Trimix or equivalent would be ideal, and Technical Wreck certainly an asset.
 The group will be accompanied by one or two Tech Asia staff members ( with extensive experience running trips on the Hermes from 2010 to 2013 ), to advise and guide as required..

 The access point for the wreck is the eastern Sri Lankan town of Batticoloa.
 This is six to seven hours drive across the country from the International arrival point in Colombo, and will be made by small a/c coach.
 Accommodation in Batticoloa will be at the Deep Sea Resort,.
 On arrival and departure, accommodation if needed, is best arranged in Negombo, close to the airport.
 Please note that the Batticoloa resorts are basic, simple lodging houses, not International class hotels.
 Expect the best food to be local style cuisine, again simple and inexpensive.
-Details of previous trips are at the links below to give an idea and new information updated for the 2016 trip will be posted soon.
+Details of previous trips are at the links below to give an idea and new information updated for the 2016 trips is found below.